Alexedishi/Gates-of-the-Bosphorus/.docs/readme.txt

 Content for Montenegro:
-The Prince-Bishropic: Guide Montenegro into becoming a modern nation state The Lands of the Black Moutain: Stand your ground against neighboring Ottoman Pashas as they attempt to assert Ottoman authority over Montenegro
+The Prince-Bishropic: Guide Montenegro into becoming a modern nation state The Lands of the Black Mountain: Stand your ground against neighboring Ottoman Pashas as they attempt to assert Ottoman authority over Montenegro
 The Wrath of Ali Pasha: Deal with the antics of the upstart Ottoman noble, Ali Pasha

 Content for Serbia: